 Pain between the shoulder blades is usually some other trigger point that refers to the rhomboid muscles.

 Rhomboids get over-treated because the pain is there.
-Take a serious look at these other posts for the right pattern and associated self-care so you can get relief.
+It is usually referred from another muscle.
+Take a serious look at these other posts for the right pattern and associated self-care to get lasting relief.

 Getting Relief on Your Own